 Nurses may receive specialized training at the Center for Sustainment of Trauma and Readiness Skills or in Expeditionary Medical Support.
 Training is also available in epidemiology, neonatal services, and surgery.
-The Air Force offers fellowships in advanced and executive development and in critical care and trauma.
+The Air Force offers fellowships in advanced and executive development, along with critical care and trauma.

 Two-year and three-year scholarships are available for Nurse Corps specialties.
-The Health Professions Scholarship Program pays full tuition and fees for nurses pursuing advanced education at a degree-granting institution.
+The Health Professions Scholarship Program pays full tuition and fees for nurses pursuing advanced education at degree-granting institutions.
 Recipients must commit to one year of active-duty service for each year of funding.

-To be eligible for the Air Force Nursing program, you must be between the ages of 18 and 48 with a degree and license in nursing.
-Nurses pass a selection process and commissioned officer training prior to joining the Nursing Corps.
+For Air Force Nursing program eligibility, you must be 18-48 years old with a degree and license in nursing.
+Each nurse must pass a selection process and commissioned officer training prior to joining the Nursing Corps.